eclipse-sumo/sumo/docs/web/docs/Contributed/hybridPY/index.md

 ---

-This document describes the capabilities and basic usage of the software hybridPY. hybridPY is intended to expand the user-base of the traffic micro-simulator SUMO by providing a user-friendly, yet flexible simulation suite.
-The original publication related to hybridPY can be found at the [University of Bologna](https://web.archive.org/web/20181101145057/https://campus.unibo.it/200538/1/Research-A-Choudhry-657079-.pdf) and in the [proceedings of the SUMO2013](https://sumo.dlr.de/2013/SUMO2013_15-17May%202013_Berlin-Adlershof.pdf).
+This document describes the capabilities and basic usage of the software hybridPY (formerly known as SUMOPy). hybridPY is intended to expand the user-base of the traffic micro-simulator SUMO by providing a user-friendly, yet flexible simulation suite.
+The original publication related to SUMOPy can be found at the [University of Bologna](https://web.archive.org/web/20181101145057/https://campus.unibo.it/200538/1/Research-A-Choudhry-657079-.pdf) and in the [proceedings of the SUMO2013](https://sumo.dlr.de/2013/SUMO2013_15-17May%202013_Berlin-Adlershof.pdf).